lzwjava/blog-source/_posts/2019-12-15-shutdown-en.md

 ---
+lang: en
 layout: post
-title: "Proposal to Liquidate the Company"
+title: Proposal to Liquidate the Company
 ---

 *This blog post was translated by ChatGPT-4o.*